scayetanot/flickr-demo-app/README.md

   lib from google and have your own implementation *
 - You can use any libraries you want to use ( compose is cool if you are proficient in it)

-Develop branch is containing the app without paging Paging branch is containing the app with paging.
+Develop branch is containing the app without paging --> I RECOMMEND TESTING THIS FIRST

+Paging branch is containing the app with paging. --> PAGING HAS A PERF ISSUE AND A BUG when loading more data for the search

 ## Main patterns/tech...